 TGah Editor: Change the paragraphs below as follows (#6094, 6096, 6131):

 Restricting uplink channel access to a small number of STAs and spreading their uplink access attempts over a much longer period of time might improve the medium utilization’s efficiency by reducing collisions.
-When dot11RAWOptionActivated is true, an AP may allocate a medium access interval called RAW (Restricted Access Window) for a group of STAs within a (short) beacon interval and broadcast this information using S1G Beacon frame.
+When dot11RAWOptionActivated is true, an AP may allocate a medium access interval called RAW (Restricted Access Window) for a group of STAs within a beacon interval or short beacon interval (see 10.1.3.10.2) and broadcast this information using S1G Beacon frame.

-An AP may allocate more than one RAW by including more than one RAW Assignment field in the RPS element within a (short) beacon interval with different RAW parameters.
+An AP may allocate more than one RAW by including more than one RAW Assignment field in the RPS element within a beacon interval or short beacon interval with different RAW parameters.
 The AP may also assign periodic RAWs to a group of TIM STAs where the periodicity information is indicated in the RPS element (see 8.4.2.188 (RPS element)).

 9.22.5.8 Periodic RAW (PRAW) operation